Herb-crusted, pan-seared pork tenderloin with apples is the perfect fancy but easy dinner you can make at home.

 Oxygen is delivered to muscles by the red cells in the blood.
 One of the proteins in meat, myoglobin, holds the oxygen in the muscle.
 The amount of myoglobin in animal muscles determines the color of meat.
 Pork is classified a red meat because it contains more myoglobin than chicken or fish.
 When fresh pork is cooked, it becomes lighter in color, but it is still a red meat.

-Also, all livestock, including pork, veal, lamb, and beef are considered to be red meat.
+All livestock, including pork, veal, lamb, and beef are considered to be red meat.

 Growing up, I did not eat a lot of red meat, especially pork.
 My husband, on the other hand, loves it.

 So over the course of our marriage, I've had to learn how to cook it AND like it.
 Nowadays, anytime we find a good pork recipe, I keep it in my back pocket so I can make it in the future and know that I will enjoy it!
+Pork tenderloin is a great cut of meat since it is affordable and can take on the flavor of any seasoning and ingredients it is cooked with.

 Ingredients